 - Social Media: Facebook, Twitter, Instagram.

-- Online Banking: Most banks offer web-based applications for account management.
+- Online Banking: Most banks offer web applications for managing accounts.

 - Social Media Apps: Snapchat, WhatsApp.